Planning to visit Rome in 3 days? Check out our guide to the most beautiful places to visit in Rome.

 In the square you will find the Palazzo Venezia, which is now an art museum.
 In the past, however, it was the residence of Mussolini, who declared war on the balcony here in 1940.

 The square is dominated by the imposing Complessso Vittoriano, built in the late 1890s as a tribute to Victor Emmanuel II, the first king of unified Italy.
 The Romans infamously nicknamed it the Whipped Cream Cake or the Typewriter.
-And while it has nothing to do with ancient Rome beyond a fingernail, it’s certainly worth seeing.
-The building is also famous for housing the tomb of an unknown soldier.
-It’s currently guarded by two soldiers, guarding two eternal flames.
+And although it has nothing to do with ancient Rome, it is definitely worth seeing.
+The building is also famous for containing the tomb of an unknown soldier.
+It is currently guarded by two soldiers, thus guarding two eternal flames.

-Continue past the monument on your left until you reach Campidoglio Square.
-In the small, perfectly oval square you’ll find the town hall and the Capitoline Museums, where you’ll be treated to a collection of sculptures, paintings and other objects closely linked to the history of Rome.
+Continue past the monument on your left until you see the gently ascending steps to Campidoglio Square.
+In the small, perfectly oval square you will find the town hall and the Capitol Museums , where you’ll be treated to a collection of statues, paintings and other objects closely linked to the history of Rome.
 The ticket will cost you 11,50 € and you should set aside 1-2 hours.
 Along with the Vatican Museums and the Borghese Gallery, the Capitoline Museums are another must-visit for all art and history lovers.

 The square sits on the Capitoline Hill, giving you the best views of ancient Rome – especially of the Roman Forum and the Colosseum in the distance.
 The ancient Romans had their temple in the Piazza, later Michelangelo redesigned the square into its present form.
 In the middle of the square stands an equestrian statue by Emperor Marcus Aurelius.
 Copy.
 The original can be found in the Capitoline Museums.
 If you visit here on a Saturday, you might be lucky enough to see the newlyweds.